lana-20/selenium-ajax-components/README.md

 <img src="https://user-images.githubusercontent.com/70295997/209401278-8634113b-d09b-4a83-8ded-2c72211461cb.png" width=150>

 By executing the _wait_ command, Selenium suspends execution of the current test case(s) and waits for the new/expected value/field.
-When the new value appears, WebDriver executes the test cases.
+When the new value appears, WebDriver resumes executing the test cases.

-...

 ### Example 2: AJAX Images